Ransford Doherty

 Ransford Doherty (born March 5) is an American actor, known for his supporting role as Kendall in The Closer (2008–2012) and its crossover series Major Crimes (2012–2017), as well as the films Something Like a Business alongside Kevin Hart, and Hostage with Bruce Willis.

 Early life

 Doherty was born in Washington, D.C..
 He attended C.D.
 Hylton High School and studied theatre performance at Longwood University, moving to Los Angeles to pursue acting shortly afterwards.

 Career

 Doherty's first screen appearances began in 2000, when he appeared in episodes of JAG, ER, NYPD Blue, and had a guest run as Marco on MTV's Undressed.
 He would go on to have guest roles in numerous shows through the 2000s, including Malcolm in the Middle, Las Vegas, Bones, Girlfriends, and The Office.
-He played Kendall in The Closer, a role he held from 2008 through 2017.
-Doherty recently appeared on Shameless and NCIS.
+He played C.I.
+Kendall in The Closer, and Major Crimes a role he held from 2008 through 2017.
+Doherty recently appeared on Chicago Fire, Shameless and NCIS.

-Doherty also works as a teacher throughout the Los Angeles area, working with special education students.
+Doherty also utilizes his Masters degree in Special Education and 20+ years of experience as a Special Education Teacher for the Los Angeles Unified and Coppell Independent School District teaching students with special needs.